larscom/image-data/README.md

 ![npm](https://img.shields.io/npm/dw/@larscom/image-data)
 [![license](https://img.shields.io/npm/l/@larscom/image-data.svg)](https://github.com/larscom/image-data/blob/main/LICENSE)

 Easily construct an `Image` object from a URL or ArrayBuffer.
-An `Image` object contains the width and height of the image and an `ImageData` object.
+An `Image` object contains the width and height of the image and an `ImageData` object as well as the channels (RGBA).
 It uses `WASM` to construct such an object.

 ## Installation